-- Two on-board NIC ports - One on-board NIC and the optional dedicated RMM4 add-in management NIC. - Two on-board NICs and optional dedicated RMM4 add-in management NIC.
+- 2 on-board NIC ports - 1 on-board NIC and the optional dedicated RMM4 add-in management NIC. - 2 on-board NICs and optional dedicated RMM4 add-in management NIC.

 All NIC ports must be on different subnets for the above concurrent usage models.
-MAC addresses are assigned for management NICs from a pool of up to three MAC addresses allocated specifically for manageability.
-The total number of MAC addresses in the pool is dependent on the product HW constraints (for example, a board with two NIC ports available for manageability would have a MAC allocation pool of 2 addresses).
-For these channels, support can be enabled for IPMI-over-LAN and DHCP.
+MAC addresses are assigned for management NICs from a pool of up to 3 MAC addresses allocated specifically for manageability.